 Aim of the project

 Porous beads with pseudo-affinity ligands are commonly used in virus purification processes.
-However, pseudo-affinity membranes and monolithic materials relying primarily on convective mass transport providing options to design more efficient processes with significant improvements in productivity.
-In order to take advantage of this technology we develop membrane adsorbers as a platform technology to purify or deplete a variety of viruses, e.g. influenza virus, Vaccinia virus, and baculovirus.
+However, pseudo-affinity membranes and monolithic materials relying primarily on convective mass transport provide options to design more efficient processes with significant improvements in productivity.
+In order to take advantage of this technology we are developing and optimizing membrane adsorbers as a platform technology to purify or deplete a variety of viruses, e.g. influenza virus, vaccinia virus, and baculovirus.